yokecd/examples/demos/dynamic-mode/readme.md

 - Yoke CLI (latest recommended)
 - kind CLI (Kubernetes in Docker)

-## Run the demo
+## Run the Demo

-From the root of this repository run:
+From the root of this repository, run:

 ```bash
 ./demos/dynamic-mode/run.sh
 ```

-It will do the following:
+This script will perform the following steps:

-- kill and restart a Kind Cluster named "demo-dynamic-mode"
+1. Kill and restart a Kind Cluster named "demo-dynamic-mode."
-- Build a setup wasm that embeds the vault and external-secrets-operator charts.
+2. Build a setup WebAssembly (Wasm) that embeds the Vault and external-secrets-operator charts.
-- Run the setup as a yoke release.
+3. Run the setup as a Yoke release.
-- Install the Air Traffic Controller using the latest version.
+4. Install the Air Traffic Controller using the latest version.
-- Create a port-forward to vault running in your cluster from the setup
+5. Create a port-forward to the Vault running in your cluster from the setup.
-- Add a secret to vault.
+6. Add a secret to Vault.
-- Create an Airway for our example Backend type.
+7. Create an Airway for the example Backend type.
-- Create a Backend that uses the secret we defined in vault.
+8. Create a Backend instance that uses the secret defined in Vault.

-You can then inspect your cluster to notice that the deployment exists with a secret env var.
+Afterward, you can inspect your cluster to confirm that the deployment exists with a secret environment variable.

-If you update the vault secret the deployment redeploys!
+If you update the secret in Vault, the deployment will be redeployed!

+For example:

 ```bash
 VAULT_TOKEN=root VAULT_ADDR=http://localhost:8200 vault kv put secret/demo hello=goodbye
 ```